akka/akka-diagnostics/docs/src/main/paradox/index.md

 # Akka Diagnostics

 The Akka Thread Starvation Detector is a diagnostic tool that monitors the dispatcher of an ActorSystem and will log a warning if the dispatcher becomes unresponsive.
+The Config Checker tries to help you by finding potential configuration issues.

 [Akka](https://akka.io)

 @@toc { depth=2 }